-4.3" east,
+4.3" east.

-it means the polar axis of the mount is pointing lower and to the east.
-Pointing error is zero when the mount is powered on (unless you "Park Telescope" before powering off).
+it means the polar axis of the mount is pointing 7.5" lower and 4.3" to the east to the North Pole.
+Pointing error is zero when you power on the mount (unless you "Park Telescope" before powering off).